vinser/flibgolite-docs/site/content/en/docs/advanced.md

 ### _1. Main configuration file_

-Selfexplanatory configuration file `config.yml` with folder tree is created at the first programm run.
+Selfexplanatory configuration file `config.yml` with folder tree is created at the first program run.
 This file is stored in the `config` subfolder of the program location.
-For advanced sutup you can edit it.
+For advanced setup you can edit it.
 Default content is as follows:
 {{< file path="./assets/files/config.yml" id="flibgolite-config" full="false" show="false" >}}

 ### _2. Setting folders location_

-To change location of a folder just edit corresponding line in `config.yml` For example, if you need to setup separate folder for new aquired books uncomment line
+To change location of a folder just edit corresponding line in `config.yml` For example, if you need to setup separate folder for new acquired books uncomment line
 ```yml
 NEW: "books/new"
 ```